tetofonta/tetofonta.github.io/_posts/2022-12-09-my_journey_with_ceph_as_a_nas.md

   - **RAID X+0**: This is a good talk to do.
 This is one of the most adopted solutions and consists of striping RAID 5's or 6's such that your disks are grouped in "failure domains" generally of 5-10 disks.

-    First of all, we are definitly exceeding the "Home NAS" thing because 10-20 disks will take a lot of space and processing power.
+    First of all, we are definitely exceeding the "Home NAS" thing because 10-20 disks will take a lot of space and processing power.

     You can loose up to 1/2 disks per failure domain and be some what safe.
 Some people say that in a `(RAID5(4))*3` (_A striping configuration of three RAID 5 failure domains_) you can loose up to three disks.
 What if you lose two disk in the same failure domain?
-Say goodby to your data :)
+Say goodbye to your data :)

 ### RAID Extension